Keyword targeting is dead.

 Semantic means, “relating to meaning in language or logic.”

-In other words, the LSI finds words that are related to each other.
+In other words, you want to find words that are related to each other.

-There are a few different LSI generators.
-One of my favorites is LSIGraph.
+There are a few ways to find LSI keywords.
+One of my favorites is Ubersuggest.

 The generator brings back a ton of related words that you can use to build into your content.